ahmetkucuk/indoor-navigation/README.md

 Be aware that your base station needs to be connected to /dev/ttyUSB0 (or change it from Listen.java)

 Make sure that you give permission to /dev/ttyUSB0 e.g. chmod 666 /dev/ttyUSB0

+Additionally you can use extracted jar file under target folder.